-Another important aspect of our automatic translation solution is the ability to manage your own translations and have them automatically updated on your live site via either your Weglot translations list on your dashboard, or directly on your live site via our intuitive in-context editor.
+Another important aspect of our automatic translation solution is the ability to manage your own translations and have them automatically updated on your live site via either your Weglot translations list on your dashboard or directly on your live site via our intuitive in-context editor.

-→ Automatic translation is not equal to machine translation
+→ Automatic translation is not equal to machine translation.

-→ Weglot’s automatic translation solution incorporates multilingual SEO, translating your websites content, managing it, and publishing it
+→ Weglot’s automatic translation solution incorporates multilingual SEO, translating your website’s content, managing it, and publishing it.

-→ With Weglot, complementary translation options are available after the first layer of machine translation
+→ With Weglot, complementary translation options are available after the first layer of machine translation.

 In reality, Weglot does much more than traditional ‘’automatic’’ translation and enables organizations to accelerate their move towards multilingual websites and cross-border success.
-When it comes to expanding and reaching new global markets, let Weglot’s solution smoothen the journey.
+When it comes to expanding and reaching new global markets, let Weglot’s solution smoothen your journey.